Pattern Avoidance for Random Permutations: Introduction

 Our approach also differs from previous work in a few key respects.
-While most prior work seeks either exact or asymptotic enumeration of the sets that avoid a given pattern or collection of patterns, we use the Chen--Stein Poisson approximation method \cite{chen1975poisson}, in particular \cite{ArratiaGoldstein}, to bound the total variation distance between the collection of all \emph{dependent} indicator random variables indicating pattern occurrence at a prescribed set of indices, and a joint distribution of \emph{independent} Bernoulli random variables with the same marginal distributions.
-From these bounds, we can approximate the probability that a random permutation avoids a given pattern, i.e., the pattern occurs zero times, or contains any number of occurrences of that pattern.
+While most prior work seeks either exact or asymptotic enumeration of the sets that avoid a given pattern or collection of patterns, we use the Chen--Stein Poisson approximation method \cite{chen1975poisson}, in particular \cite{ArratiaGoldstein}, to bound the total variation distance between the collection of all \emph{dependent} indicator random variables indicating pattern occurrence for a prescribed set of indices, and a joint distribution of \emph{independent} Bernoulli random variables with the same marginal distributions.
+These bounds allow us to approximate any measurable function of the occurrences, e.g., the number of patterns, locations of patterns, etc., via the corresponding independent random variables.
+We also reach a natural limit of the usefulness of these approximations corresponding to the strength of interactions between occurrences of patterns.